labex-labs/open-source-labs/css/30-seconds-of-css/lab-grid-centering/intro.md

 # Introduction

-In this lab, we will explore the concept of grid centering in CSS.
-We will learn how to use the `display: grid` property to create a grid layout and `justify-content: center` and `align-items: center` properties to horizontally and vertically center a child element within a parent element.
-By the end of this lab, you will have a better understanding of how to use CSS Grid to create visually appealing and centered content.
+In this lab, we will explore the concept of grid centering using CSS.
+You will learn how to horizontally and vertically center a child element within a parent element using the `grid` layout.
+By the end of this lab, you will have a solid understanding of how to use `justify-content` and `align-items` properties to create a perfectly centered layout.